Why has Owerri Zone consistently failed to produce governors despite her obvious strengths?

 Lack of Proper cohesive leadership:

 There is a wide leadership chasm that constantly threatens the Owerri Zone.
 There is almost zero organisational structure in place.
 Lack of leadership has badly exposed the flanks that should create a buffer for the zone.
-Taking a proper look at the zone would show that there is almost no single one rallying figure in sight.
-Getting leadership figures to rally people around is frankly, difficult.
-Owerri Zone has no father figure to lean on.
-A few leaders with political clout and firepower have either passed away, gotten old or simply moved on with their lives.
-A significant number of them have taken sabbaticals from the energy sapping world of politics.
-The zone is currently occupied by political leaders whose main qualifications are treachery, sycophancy, self service and deception.
+Taking a proper look at the zone would show that there is almost no one single or collective rallying figure or organisation in sight.
+Getting leadership figures or an organisation to rally people around is frankly, difficult.
+Owerri Zone has no father figure or organisation to lean on.
+A few leaders with political clout, respectable integrity and firepower have either passed away, gotten old or simply moved on with their retirement.
+A significant number of them have simply taken sabbaticals from the energy sapping and capital intensive world of politics.
+The zone is currently occupied by political leaders whose main qualifications are treachery, sycophancy, PHD (Pull him down), self service and deception.
 Some of them are only good at taking political gambles that put the zone into a deeper mess.
 The Owerri Zone is afflicted by a slew of political opportunists who are primarily motivated by self-interest and the lust for selfish desires.
 The Owerri Zone needs a rallying figure.
 The zone needs someone who could wade into disputes and settle them without hassle because he or she possesses distinctive charisma.
 Owerri Zone needs such a leader, preferably a Statesman figure.

 Political leanings are so strong in the zone.
 And this has led to broken bridges which have made it impossible for the zone to congregate and set an agenda to activate a political direction.
-Playing second fiddle in a State where we are major tripod is demeaning and insulting.
-And it will continue until a credible leadership structure emerges or evolves.
+Playing second fiddle in a State where we are a major tripod is demeaning, breeds marginalisation and relegation and outright insulting.
+And it will continue, until a credible leadership structure emerges or evolves.
 There is no better time to shop for a credible leader than now.
-It must be an elder, but such a leader must possess charisma, character, sense of purpose, direction and tenacity.
+It must be an elder, or a charismatic political figure with integrity.
+Such a leader must possess charisma, character, sense of purpose, direction and tenacity.

 Imo State is a smaller version of Nigeria.
-And while Orlu and Okigwe Zones could be described as having the same zeal and confidence the Hausa-Fulani and Yoruba have for their ethnicity, Owerri is the Igbo who pretends to be republican in nature and sabotages her people and could be purchased like goods on the shelf.
+And while Orlu and Okigwe Zones could be described as having the same zeal and confidence the Hausa-Fulani and Yoruba have for their ethnicity, most owerri politicians are the Igbo in the equation who pretend to be republican in nature, sabotage her people and could be purchased like goods on the shelf.

 Take it or leave it, Okigwe and Orlu Zones have more cohesiveness among themselves than Owerri Zone, and that is why both zones continue to Lord it over Owerri Zone as far as governing the State is concerned.
-As painful and distasteful it sounds, it’s the truth.
+As painful and distasteful as it sounds, it’s the truth.
 Truths are mostly not palatable.
-Owerri must look for a way to weed out betrayers and find more reasons to commit to a united purpose.
+Owerri must look for a way to indentify and politically ostracise betrayers and find more reasons to collectively commit to a united purpose.

 In the entire world, no war ends without saboteurs.
 Saboteurs are elements used by the enemy to infiltrate the opponents.
 And these people who serve as tools of information for their masters are usually used to working against their own people for a plate of porridge, or easy lucre.